Trips & meetings

 Forthcoming trips, camps & speakers

 Details of trips and camps will be advised in the monthly ’What’s on?’, which is emailed to Botanical Society members in the first week of the month, and on this website closer to the time.
+Members, please sign up using the link in the latest ‘What’s on?’.
 Non-members and prospective members are welcome but please email nelsonbotanicalsociety@gmail.com for details.